-Highlights of the 2023 Equity Incentive Plan
+Highlights of the Amended and Restated 2023 Equity Incentive Plan

-The following number of shares of our common stock will be reserved for issuance under the Plan: (i) 400,000 shares, plus (ii) (A) any shares that, as of immediately before the termination or expiration of the 2014 Plan, have been reserved but not issued under any 2014 Plan awards and are not subject to any awards granted under the 2014 Plan, plus (B) any shares subject to awards granted under the 2014 Plan or the Company's 2012 Equity Incentive Plan (the "2012 Plan") that, after the 2014 Plan is terminated or expired, expire or otherwise terminate without having been exercised or issued in full or are forfeited to or repurchased by the Company due to failure to vest, plus (C) any shares that, after the 2014 Plan is terminated or expired, are tendered to or withheld by us for payment of an exercise or purchase price or for tax withholding obligations with respect to an award granted under the 2014 Plan or 2012 Plan, with the maximum number of shares that may be added to the Plan under clause (ii) above equal to 2,950,000 shares.
+The following number of shares of our common stock will be reserved for issuance under the Amended and Restated Plan: (i) 1,600,000 shares, plus (ii) (A) any shares that, as of immediately before the termination or expiration of the 2014 Equity Incentive Plan (the "2014 Plan"), have been reserved but not issued under any 2014 Plan awards and are not subject to any awards granted under the 2014 Plan, plus (B) any shares subject to awards granted under the 2014 Plan or the Company's 2012 Equity Incentive Plan (the "2012 Plan") that, after the 2014 Plan is terminated or expired, expire or otherwise terminate without having been exercised or issued in full or are forfeited to or repurchased by the Company due to failure to vest, with the maximum number of shares that may be added to the Amended and Restated Plan under clause (ii) above equal to 2,950,000 shares.

-The Plan includes several features that are consistent with protecting the interests of our stockholders and sound corporate governance practices.
-These features are highlighted below and are more fully described in the summary of the Plan further below in this proposal.
-The summary is qualified in its entirety by reference to the Plan as set forth in Appendix B.
+The Amended and Restated Plan includes several features that are consistent with protecting the interests of our stockholders and sound corporate governance practices.
+These features are highlighted below and are more fully described in the summary of the Amended and Restated Plan further below in this proposal.
+The summary is qualified in its entirety by reference to the Amended and Restated Plan as set forth in Appendix B.